aydin41k/digital-portfolio/README.md

 4. Click on "Start Deploying" and then "Continue with Github"
 5. Create an account on Vercel (they have a free tier for hobby projects - good to kick off), select and deploy your repo
 6. Now every time code is pushed/merged to the main branch of the repo, Vercel will pull it and update your deployment.
 Just like in those cool movies

+## How do I customise colours and fonts?

+Easy!
+All the theme customisation is centralised in `styles/theme.css`.
+This file uses CSS custom properties (variables) to control the entire look and feel of your portfolio.

+### Customising Colours

+The theme uses a comprehensive colour system.
+You can modify any of these CSS variables in `styles/theme.css`:

+- **Primary Brand Colours**: `--primary-colour`, `--primary-colour-dark`
+- **Text Colours**: `--text-primary`, `--text-secondary`, `--text-muted`, `--text-white`
+- **Background Colours**: `--bg-primary`, `--bg-white`, `--bg-dark`, `--bg-gray`, `--bg-light-blue`
+- **Accent Colours**: `--accent-red`, `--accent-light-gray`, `--accent-separator`
+- **Border Colours**: `--border-white`, `--border-white-transparent`

+Simply change the colour values (hex, rgb, or rgba) to match your desired colour scheme.

+### Customising Fonts

+Typography is controlled by two main variables:

+- `--font-family-header`: Used for headings and titles (default: 'Dosis', sans-serif)
+- `--font-family-system`: Used for body text (default: system font stack)

+Just update these variables with your preferred font families.
+Don't forget to import custom fonts in `styles/fonts.css` if needed!

+### Quick Start Examples

+The `theme.css` file includes commented-out examples at the bottom showing how to create a dark theme or switch to monospace fonts.
+Simply uncomment and modify these to get started quickly.

 ## What tech?